tienviet10/Food-Pickup/README.md

 $ npm install
 ```

-6. Create a .env file according to the .env.sample file.
-Fill out the PORT, password (for the default user: user@example.com), and the secret keys for cookie session.
-For instance:
+6. Create a .env file according to the template below

 ```sh
 STRIPE_PRIVATE_KEY=